sot/xija/docs/gui_fit.rst

 Menu Bar Options
 ----------------

-The top-level menu bar has a number of options:
+The top-level menu bar has a number of options.
+The :ref:`utils_menu` will be discussed below.

 File Menu
 ^^^^^^^^^